Tepatitlán F.C.

-Tepatitlán Fútbol Club, commonly known as Alteños de Tepatitlán, or just Tepa, is a Mexican football club based in Tepatitlán.
-The club was founded in 1944, and currently plays in the Liga de Expansión MX.
+Tepatitlán Fútbol Club, also known as Alteños de Tepatitlán, is a Mexican professional football club based in Tepatitlán, Jalisco.
+It plays in Liga de Expansión MX, the second level division of Mexican football.

+The club was founded in 1944 as Club Deportivo Tepatitlán, then changed to its current name in 2020.

 History

 The people's team

 Its beginnings were after a selection for Regional Tournament with the aim of reaching if they were victorious to the state championship.
 The Mission was appointed to Fausto Prieto, this team was called The People's Team.